wcountiss/baseballpitch/Readme.txt

 Elite Lines
 UI

-pitch increase to 30 cache and get only last 30 days

 End of Week 7
 Player Analysis Kinetic Chain Chart get point to squash, reduce index before by 1/2, after by 2x